-The Indivisible crashing issue is most likely to occur if you’re using the wrong graphics driver or it’s out of date.
-So, updating your graphics driver should always be your go-to option when something goes wrong with your game.
+The Indivisible crashing error is most likely to occur if you’re using the wrong graphics driver or it’s out of date.
+So, try updating your graphics driver to see if it resolves your issue.
 There are two ways you can do this:

 - Option 1 – Download and install the driver manually